wild-billy/vgstation13/doc/gamemodes/antag_role.rst

 		Edit the role-specific memory of a given mind.

-		..warning This function is used from a global context.
+		.. warning:: This proc is used from a global context.

 		.. :param /datum/mind mind:
 			The mind to edit